innolitics/rdm/README.md

 - stylesheets are not supported (only the style attribute)
 - clipping is limited to single paths, no mask support
 - color gradients are not supported.

+Also note that markdown does not support having spaces in links, thus image names can not have spaces.

 ## Limitations